 Cowal is simply wonderful for TV explorer Paul Murton

-Intrepid Scottish TV adventurer Paul Murton is encouraging people across Argyll to put their best foot forward and explore the peninsula during this year’s Cowalfest walking festival.
+Intrepid Scottish TV adventurer Paul Murton has encouraged people across Argyll to put their best foot forward and explore the peninsula during this year’s Cowalfest walking festival.

-A list of 24 walks and events have now been finalised by the Cowalfest organising committee to be held over a five-day period from the 12th to 16th September.
+A list of walks and events has been finalised by the Cowalfest organising committee for a three-day period from the 2nd to 4th October.

 “This is where the Highlands start, both geologically and aesthetically, and it should be as widely accessible as possible.
 There are so many stories, so much history and awe-inspiring nature to be experienced across Cowal.